ToonWeyens/toonweyens.github.io/index.md

       - Deliver unequivocal **proof of the value** of DataRobot through guided PoVs directly connected to higher level business outcomes
       - Serve as **trusted partner** for Data Science journeys our customers are going through

-    - DataRobot is the AI Cloud leader, delivering a unified platform for all users, all data types, and all environments to accelerate delivery of AI to production for every organization.
-DataRobot enables organizations to leverage the transformational power of AI by delivering the world’s only AI Cloud platform combined with an AI-native strategic success team to help customers rapidly turn data into value.
-DataRobot is trusted by global customers across industries and verticals, including a third of the Fortune 50, delivering over a trillion predictions for leading companies around the world.
+    - DataRobot delivers a unified platform for all users, all data types, and all environments to accelerate delivery of AI to production for every organization.
+It is trusted by global customers across industries and verticals, including a third of the Fortune 50, delivering over a trillion predictions for leading companies around the world.

 Jan '19 - Aug '21
 :   **Industrial Data Science Consultant**